Kochurovskyi/Full-Stack/2. Mom Cook Book/README.md

-# The Mom's Cook Book Project
+# The Mom's Cook Book

-Mom's Cook Book is a web application that allows you to search over 1,000,000 recipes.
+Mom's Cook Book is a web application that allows you to search over 1,000,000 (and more) recipes from your past.

 ## 1. Features